Schedule an Appointment with our ExpertsBook Now

 Read to find out.

 Dietary and lifestyle modifications are the most promising and economically efficient approaches to reducing the risk of MetS.
-Dietary fiber is the edible part of a plant that is resistant to digestion and absorption in the small intestine and undergoes partial or complete fermentation in the colon, producing certain compounds that help proliferate the intestinal flora, thus maintaining gut health.
+Dietary fibre is the edible part of a plant that is resistant to digestion and absorption in the small intestine and undergoes partial or complete fermentation in the colon, producing certain compounds that help proliferate the intestinal flora, thus maintaining gut health.

 How does Dietary Fiber Work in our Body?